 - Manage data properties

-If you want to know more about the next skill set, kindly go through the next blog to manage data properties.
+If you want to know more about the next skill set, kindly go through the next blog to modifying data connections

 Also, Try answering these Tableau multiple-choice questions quiz and exams to test your skills in the Tableau.